Frequently Asked Questions

 Important: The market adjustments are separate and distinct from AMI increases.
 As noted previously, market adjustments are primarily focused on those staff and faculty members who are lowest in the new salary ranges.
 A staff or faculty member who does not receive a market adjustment is still eligible for an AMI increase.

-• Experience is one of the defining factors when considering where a faculty or staff member should be positioned within the salary range.
+• Experience is one of the defining factors when considering where a faculty or staff member should ultimately be positioned within the salary range.
 As part of the implementation process, managers will be considering the appropriateness of current positioning within the salary range based on experience.

-• Participants were selected to serve on both sub-committees by university leadership and members of the Faculty Senate and Staff Senate.
-In the case of the Staff sub-committee, representatives were also selected from key areas of the university that have the largest number of staff members.
+• Participants were selected to serve on both subcommittees by university leadership and members of the Faculty Senate and Staff Senate.
+In the case of the staff subcommittee, representatives were also selected from key areas of the university that have the largest number of staff members.

 Compensation Overview